-Enforcement of mortgage under Thai law takes two forms: by foreclosure and by entering action in court.
-Foreclosure is instituted when the debtor has failed to pay interest for five years, or the mortgagor is not satisfied that the mortgaged property's value is sufficient to pay the indebtedness, or when there is no other encumbrance on the mortgaged property.
-Other than the above conditions, mortgage can be enforced only by entering an action in court for a judgment ordering the mortgaged property to be seized and sold by public auction.
-As foreclosure is rather cumbersome, it is hardly ever resorted to.
-In most cases, mortgage is enforced by filing a case in court and getting a court judgment for sale of the mortgaged property by public auction.
-Enforcement through judicial procedure is treated as any civil litigation and could take one to three years in the first court.
+As foreclosure is rather cumbersome, it is rarely resorted to.
+In most cases, a mortgage is enforced by filing a case in court and obtaining a court judgment for sale of the mortgaged property by public auction.
+Enforcement through a judicial procedure is treated as any civil litigation and could take one to three years at first instance.